Minnie Quay

-The ghost of Minnie Quay is a legend in the paranormal circles of Michigan.
+Mary Jane "Minnie" Quay (May, 1861 – April 27, 1876) is an apparition who has been of keen interest to the paranormal circles of Michigan.
 The legend stems from a small foresting town in the eastern region of Michigan, known as The Thumb, called Forester, in present-day Forester Township.

 The stories of elderly in the area say you must leave something on her headstone or she will follow you home.
 It is an interesting site to see what people leave ever year, mostly coins.

 Legend

 The Quay family, father James and mother Mary Ann, lived in the busy lumbering town of Forester.
 Their daughter, Minnie Quay, was only 15 at the time.
 She had given her heart to a young sailor whose ship would dock in Forester often for either shipping or merchant reasons.
 Not much is known about the gentleman, only that Minnie had fallen in love with him.
 Many in town warned her about this affair.
 Her own mother would often yell out loud enough for others in town to hear that she would rather see her dead than with this man.
 In the early spring of 1876, word came back to Forester that his ship had gone down in the Great Lakes of Michigan.
 Minnie was torn, as her parents had not allowed her to say goodbye the last time he had left town.
 A few days later, on April 27, her parents gave her charge to watch her younger brother, James Jr. As the infant was sleeping, Minnie walked into town, and passed by the town inn, the Tanner House.
 People sitting on the porch waved to the young girl as she passed them and walked to the pier.
 The onlookers watched as she jumped off the pier, into the waters of Lake Huron.

 Her ghost has been said to roam the beaches of Forester.
 Some have said that she just walks, waiting for her lover to dock, while others have stated that she has tried to beckon young girls into the waters to their deaths.